 Through Participatory Land-Use Mapping, community members learn about the hazards of inefficient land-use and the challenge of accommodating a growing population in a compact urban area without densifying development and adopting alternative modes of transportation.
 The end result is often the fostering of public support for smart growth principles.

-Benefits from Participatory Land Use Mapping?
+Who Benefits from Participatory Land Use Mapping?

 Through Participatory Land-Use Mapping, community members are given an opportunity to juggle the competing demands played out in the growth and development arena.
 The exercise often helps them better understand the complex dynamics of sustaining a high quality of life in the face of development pressure.

 In addition to providing valuable input to the current planning process, Participatory Land-Use Mapping also serves as an important form of public education.
 Participants of Land-Use Mapping sessions benefit from an increased understanding of the land-use and development issues facing their community.
 Armed with this knowledge, a community is more likely to make wiser community planning choices in the future.